Information Security Definitions

 Security information management (SIM) is the practice of collecting, monitoring and analyzing security-related data from computer logs and various other data sources.

-A security operations center (SOC) is a command center facility for a team of IT professionals with expertise in information security who monitors, analyzes and protects an organization from cyber attacks.
+A security operations center (SOC) is a command center facility in which a team of information technology (IT) professionals with expertise in information security (infosec) monitors, analyzes and protects an organization from cyberattacks.

 A security policy is a document that states in writing how a company plans to protect its physical and information technology (IT) assets.

-A security token is a physical or digital device that provides two-factor authentication for a user to prove their identity in a login process.
+A security token is a physical or wireless device that provides two-factor authentication (2FA) for users to prove their identity in a login process.

 Self-sovereign identity (SSI) is a model for managing digital identities in which individuals or businesses have sole ownership over the ability to control their accounts and personal data.